Blending

 color components: red, green and blue, but some textures also have an embedded alpha channel that contains an 0.25

-at its glass part (it would normally be completely red, but since it has 75% transparency it largely shows the website's background through it, making it seem a lot less red) and an alpha value of 0.0
+at its corners.
+The glass part would normally be completely red, but since it has 75% transparency it largely shows the page's background through it, making it seem a lot less red:

 Discarding fragments

-Some images do not care about partial transparency, but either want to show something or nothing at all based on the color value of a texture.
+Some effects do not care about partial transparency, but either want to show something or nothing at all based on the color value of a texture.
 Think of grass; to create something like grass with little effort you generally paste a grass texture onto a 2D quad and place that quad into your scene.
 However, grass isn't exactly shaped like a 2D square so you only want to display some parts of the grass texture and ignore the others.

 The following texture is exactly such a texture where it either is full opaque (an alpha value of 1.0